-This shift had many implications for Chinatown as a neighborhood.
+This shift had many implications for the neighborhood we all know as Chinatown.
 The once bustling area became a ghost town during the week.
 Business owners such as Esther Wong and the proprietors of The Hong Kong Café in Chinatown's Main Plaza found they would have to find creative ways to attract business to their establishments.
 They began to book punk and New Wave bands to attract customers, creating a counter cultural mecca in the middle of downtown Los Angeles and shaping the global punk music scene for an entire generation.
-Journalists Ann Summa and Richard Spurrier tell a story of a dark and deserted place, a haven for the new brand of punks and outcasts who came to Chinatown for a new kind of music scene that was being cultivated.
+Journalists Ann Summa and Richard Spurrier tell a story of a dark and deserted place, a haven for the new brand of punks and outcasts who came to Chinatown for a music scene that was being cultivated in the Chinatown.
 Madame Wong's played host to countless rising stars, as well as established musicians.
-The Motels, The Police, and The Go-Go's all played at Madame Wong's, while Hong Kong Café was host to lesser known local sensations.
-The two venues became part of the 'Chinatown Wars' and despite a rivalry, both venues were part of the quintessential nightlife at the time.
+Hers was a place for many young goers to escape, and for photographers like Summa, to capture.
+The Motels, The Police, and The Go-Go's all played at Madame Wong's and Hong Kong Café was host to lesser known local sensations.
+The two venue's became part of the 'Chinatown Wars' and although rivals of sort, both venues were part of the quintessential nightlife at the time.

-Fast forward to the 90s when efforts to revitalize the area diverged in treatment but not in form.
-Chung King Road for example, had extremely cheap rents that attracted a handful of artists, boutiques and galleries that transformed the area from a desolate urban core to a bustling arts district.
+Fast forward to the 90's where efforts to revitalized the area diverged in treatment but not in form.
+Chung King Road for example, had extremely cheap rents attracted a handful of artists, boutiques and galleries that tried to transform the area from a desolate urban core to a bustling arts district.

-Telic Arts Exchange, an experimental not-for-profit art space funded by Fiona Whitton and Sean Dockray, frequently changed locations until it found its final resting spot on Chung King Road.
-Their programs and projects are participatory in nature.
+Telic Arts Exchange, an experimental not-for-profit art space funded by Fiona Whitton and Sean Dockray frequently changed locations, until it found its final resting spot at Chung King Road.
+Telic Arts' programs and projects are participatory in nature.
 Their "Distributive Gallery" invites viewers to walk around Chinatown to view media in different venues, including Ooga Booga, Fong's and Via Cafe, recontextualizing not only the idea of the gallery space, but Chinatown itself.
 Similarly, their flagship project The Public School - a school with no curriculum - invites community members to propose, teach and take classes in open academic "free-for-all" sessions, where participants can study subjects as diverse as Walter Benjamin's Arcade Project, Urban Foraging and Chicano Muralism.
-Just as the punk invasion brought new life to Chinatown in the 1980s, recently spaces like Telic Arts Exchange are breathing new life to the area, providing much needed alternative cultural expressions in Los Angeles.
+Just as the punk invasion brought new life to Chinatown in the 1980's, spaces like Telic Arts Exchange breathe new life to the area, providing much needed alternative cultural expressions in Los Angeles.

 Claims of gentrification dominated Chinatown's art boom, with community leaders speaking out against these new, edgy, and in some cases contrarian tenants.
+Gallery owners such as Steve Hansen, founder and owner of China Art Objects - one of Chinatown's mots successful galleries.
 What these critics seemed to have forgotten is that many of Chinatown's original business owners had created a void by relocating to more affluent areas of the city's Chinese American neighborhoods.
-George Yu, president of Chinatown's Business Improvement District, and architect Richard Liu both understood the role history has played in Chinatown's gradual decline.
+George Yu, president of Chinatown's Business Improvement District, and architect Richard Liu, both understood the role history has played in Chinatown's gradual decline.
 Yu and Liu are trying to work from within to change family traditions and make Chinatown a model of urban planning and development.

-Although the idea of a contemporary Chinatown in Los Angeles has shifted - not only geographically but conceptually - the dramatic political and social changes that have affected the Chinese America population over the last fifty years has given rise to a new generation of political views - at both local and national levels - that are redefining the political multi-ethnic coalitions.
-Assemblymember Mike Eng and Congresswoman Judy Chu agree that these shifts have afforded Chinese Americans with the opportunity to move beyond segregated enclaves historically denoted for Chinese, opening up affordable housing to hundreds of "American Born Chinese" residents and new immigrants after the Immigration Act of 1965, in new areas of Southern California.
+Although the idea of a contemporary Chinatown in Los Angeles has shifted, not only geographically, but conceptually, the dramatic political and social changes that have affected the Chinese America population is Los Angeles over the last fifty years has given rise to a new generation of political views - at both local and national levels - that are redefining the political multi-ethnic coalitions.
+Assemblymember Mike Eng, and Congresswoman Judy Chu agree, that these shifts have afforded Chinese Americans with the opportunity to move beyond segregated enclaves historically denoted for Chinese in Los Angeles and opened up affordable housing to hundreds of "American Born Chinese" residents and new immigrants after the Immigration Act of 1965, in new areas of Southern California.

 Is it possible then to build a future for a new generation of immigrants and residents that call Los Angeles its home?
 Perhaps gestures such as assemblymember Eng's authored resolution (ACR) 76, which proposes a day of inclusion for all Californians as a homage to the atrocious Chinese Exclusion Act of 1882, can teach us that we can only move forward if you look and learn from the past.